qzc438/ontology-llm/README.md

 ```
 python run_config.py
 ```
-- The result of the experiment will be stored in the folder `alignment`.
+- The alignment will be stored in the folder `alignment`.
-- The performance evaluation of the experiment will be stored in the file `result.csv`.
+- The performance evaluation will be stored in the file `result.csv`.
-- The cost evaluation of the experiment will be stored in the file `cost.csv`.
+- The cost evaluation will be stored in the file `cost.csv`.
-- The matching log of the experiment will be stored in the file `agent.log`.
+- The log will be stored in the file `agent.log`.

 ## Repository Structure: